Plea Deals

 Â

 In the ideal situation, both sides give up something for a better deal.
 A prosecutor gives up a full trial in exchange for a suitable punishment without spending valuable resources.
-The defendant gives up their day in court in exchange for limiting the maximum punishment for an underlying offense.
-And that’s the way it generally goes… until an innocent person gets involved.
+The defendant gives up their day in court in exchange for limiting the maximum punishment for the underlying offense.
+And that’s generally how it goes—until an innocent person gets involved.

 Â

 So what would cause an innocent person to plead guilty?
 It happens, and it’s well-documented.
-Innocence attorneys believe there are many factors that can cause this.
-Founder of the California Innocence Project, Justice Brooks, believes the “War on Drugs” raised the stakes for all defendants (innocent or not).
-Prior to that heightened enforcement, the longest sentence doled out for a drug offense was about a year.
-Fast forward to modern times, and it’s not uncommon for someone to be in prison for life under a “three strikes” policy.
+Innocence attorneys believe there are many contributing factors.
+Justin Brooks, founder of the California Innocence Project, believes the “War on Drugs” raised the stakes for all defendants, innocent or not.
+Before that heightened enforcement, the longest sentence for a drug offense was about a year.
+Today, it’s not uncommon for someone to be sentenced to life under a “Three Strikes” policy.

 Â